Listed measurements: 6-foot-1 ½, 215 pounds.

-2022-23 year, eligibility: A sophomore, Buchner has three seasons of eligibility remaining after appearing in 10 games last season.
+2022-23 year, eligibility: A sophomore, Thomas still has all four seasons of eligibility remaining after appearing in only three games as a freshman.

 CAREER TO DATE